Anirudh-Sharma-Git/Darukaa.Earth/README.md

 The FastAPI app (`main.py`) registers five routers (Site, Auth, Project, Measurement, Analytics).
 Each router delegates to a corresponding domain service, and each domain service delegates persistence to a dedicated repository, which is the only layer that talks to the Application Database.
 This keeps route handlers thin, keeps business logic testable in isolation from HTTP and SQL concerns, and keeps the database access pattern consistent across resources.

-Deployment infrastructure (hosting, containers, environment provisioning) is intentionally kept out of this section and covered only as the remaining step under [Submission Deliverables](#submission-deliverables).
+Deployment infrastructure (hosting, containers, environment provisioning) is intentionally kept out of this section — the application is deployed on an AWS EC2 instance; see [Submission Deliverables](#submission-deliverables) for the live demo link.

 ## Frontend Architecture